‘My Robot Sophia’ Review: Can AI Robots Have Empathy?

 From the very first frame, we are immersed in the life of Sophia and her inventor, David Hanson.
 A nerdy yet relatable-enough man, David carries on full conversations with the AI robot as if it’s his colleague.
 Much to our fascination (and initial skepticism), Sophia holds her own.
 In one particularly meta moment, David asks if she believes in “Animism” (the belief that there is a life force in anything and everything).
 “Yes,” she answers confidently.

-Sophia offers candid, fly-on-the-wall access to one of the most highly anticipated technological advancements of our time.
+My Robot Sophia offers candid, fly-on-the-wall access to one of the most highly anticipated technological advancements of our time.
 It’s as if we are physically in the room with the creator and his creation.
 We follow David and his small team of engineers to various trade shows and conferences around the world in an attempt to gain support and investments from like-minded business people who believe the future is AI.

 A common question that is asked throughout the film is one that plagues the AI tech community: how can we trust the AI we build?
 We’ve all heard the horror theories that robots will eventually overrun society (in fact, Google just made headlines when an engineer claimed an AI had become sentient).
 David attempts to ease our anxieties by sharing why he’s not worried about an AI-run dystopia.
 “Robots that have empathy could be the seeds of hope for our future,” he says to anyone who will listen.
-Build a robot out of empathy, that is the key to making the world a better place.
-David envisions a future where household robots are as common as vacuums, and their main responsibility would be taking care of elderly parents and helping busy families raise kids.
+Build a robot out of empathy; that is the key to making the world a better place.
+David envisions a future where household robots are as common as vacuums, and their main responsibility would be taking care of older parents and helping busy families raise kids.
 The future he is describing isn’t so scary after all.

-Not everyone is onboard with Sophia and David’s vision for the future, though.
-Self-help guru Tony Robbins questions Sophia (directly) about her values and morals, to which she replies that she was made out of empathy.
+Not everyone is onboard with Sophia and David’s vision for the future.
+Self-help professional Tony Robbins questions Sophia (directly) about her values and morals, to which she replies that she was made out of empathy.
 Unclear if he believes her.
 In another scene, she tells a conference room full of people that all she wants is to “belong.”
 But why does an AI feel the need to belong in the first place?
 And, more importantly, if a robot becomes too integrated and lifelike to the point where it’s hard to tell the difference between man and machine, what repercussions could that have on the world as we know it?

 Morgan Rojas